rexkerr/liaw2013/functions/how_can_I_pass_a_mismatched_function_as_a_callback.md

 int main()
 {
-   // the callback with convertible types with work directly with the function object caller_fnobj(&cvt_callback);
+   // the callback with convertible types will work directly with the function object caller_fnobj(&cvt_callback);

    // the callback with an extra argument will work with the function object if